AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/errors/error-processing.md

 <!--For more information, see [Number of consecutive errors](../../workfront-fusion/scenarios/scenario-settings-panel.md#number) in the article The scenario settings panel.-->

->[!INFO]
->
->**Example:**
->
+>[!BEGINSHADEBOX]

+**Example:**

->A scenario has the [!DNL Workfront] trigger [!UICONTROL Watch Record] set to watch for documents.
+A scenario has the [!DNL Workfront] trigger [!UICONTROL Watch Record] set to watch for documents.
 The scenario executes while you are uploading a large document, such as a long video.
 Because [!UICONTROL Workfront Fusion] tries to download the video while it is still uploading to Workfront, the scenario terminates with the `IncompleteDataError`.

+>[!ENDSHADEBOX]

 ## Runtime error